Franklin Electronic Publishers: History

 In 1995, Franklin launched its Bookman product line, which came with an installed database and included a slot for plugging in a second electronic book.
 Prices varied depending on the title.
 Previously, the Digital Book System (DBS) product was a player only, with two slots for electronic book cards.
 Franklin collaborated with Bien Logic to create educational titles for the Bookman platform.

-Products

-Currently FEP makes electronic versions of dictionaries, translators, tutors, puzzles, Bibles, Rolodex organizers, calculators, and books.

-PDA

-In the past, it also made the Rex line of personal digital assistants, such as the REX 5000.
-That product line was later sold to Xircom.

-Language products

-The company marketed its first handheld reference device, the Spelling Ace spelling corrector, in 1986.

-The company also designs and licenses linguistic software to third-party software application providers through its Proximity Technology Division.

-The company's first product for the Asian market, the Japanese-English Electronic PageMark Dictionary, was distributed through its partner Seiko Instruments, Inc.

-eBook

-The eBook products are sold in BOOKMAN Book Card, digital download (Franklin Reader, Mobipocket Reader, or other file formats) formats.
-They also made an eBook reader called eBookMan.

-Outsourced R&D

 Franklin Electronic Publishers outsourced all of its R&D to Hong Kong, with the last day of US R&D operations being March 31, 2009.